Sbalbp/Pidgin_Translator_Plugin/doc/mainpage.md

 <li>cd Apertium_Plugin_Utils</li>
 </ul>

-and install it
+and install the module.
+You can choose between a global installation with

 <ul>
-<li>python setup.py install</li>
+<li>sudo python setup.py install</li>
 </ul>

+or you can install the module to a chosen folder (refer to this <a href="https://docs.python.org/2/install/">documentation</a> for different alternatives).
+In this case you will have to add the path where you installed the module (up to the site-packages folder) to your PYTHONPATH environment variable.

-Now, to compile the plugin, go back to main repository directory and run
+Now, to compile the plugin, go back to the main repository directory and run

 <ul>
 <li>./autogen.sh</li>